Lecanemab (Leqembi) for mild Alzheimer's dementia

 Further information

-This information summarizes the main results of a review produced by the Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
-The review was commissioned by the German Federal Joint Committee (G-BA) as part of the “early benefit assessment of medications.”
-On the basis of this review and the hearings received, the G-BA will pass a resolution on the added benefit of lecanemab (Leqembi).
+This information summarizes the main results of reviews produced by the Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
+The reviews were commissioned by the German Federal Joint Committee (G-BA) as part of the “early benefit assessment of medications.”
+On the basis of the reviews and the hearings received, the G-BA passed a resolution on the added benefit of lecanemab (Leqembi).

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Lecanemab (early Alzheimer’s disease) – Benefit assessment according to §35a Social Code Book V. Dossier assessment; Commission A25-111.
 2025.